argilla-io/argilla/argilla/docs/how_to_guides/dataset.md

     ```
     ![FloatMetadataProperty](../assets/images/how_to_guides/dataset/float_metadata.png)

+!!! note
+    You can also set the `allow_extra_metadata` argument in the dataset to `True` to specify whether the dataset will allow metadata fields in the records other than those specified under metadata.
+Note that these will not be accessible from the UI for any user, only retrievable using the Python SDK.

 ### Vectors

 To use the similarity search in the UI and the Python SDK, you will need to configure vectors using the `VectorField` class.
 It has the following configuration: